A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Methodology

 where \(FFN\) refers to the feed-forward network.
 This operation ensured that the learned image embeddings not only preserved spatial structure but also carried posture-specific attention cues.

-\subsubsection{Multimodal Geometric Correspondence Module}
+\subsubsection{Multimodal geometric correspondence module}

 While image tokens encode rich texture and appearance cues, pose tokens capture structured joint relationships.
-To bridge this modality gap, we designed an enhanced Multimodal Geometric Correspondence Module (MGCM), which learns geometric correspondences using a cross-attention transformer architecture.
-Figure \ref{fig:EnhancedMultimodalGeometricCorrespondenceModule} shows the overall architecture of the proposed geometric correspondence module.
+To bridge this modality gap, we designed an enhanced Multimodal Geometric Correspondence Module (MGCM), which learns geometric correspondences using a cross-attention transformer architecture. \x{Visual texture and skeletal coordinates occupy fundamentally different representational spaces, and direct cross-attention between them without prior alignment can produce suboptimal correspondences.
+Image tokens serve as queries while coordinate tokens serve as keys and values, grounding the visual representation in the geometric structure of the body.
+This asymmetric formulation is motivated by the biomechanical nature of the task, where joint positions guide the selection of relevant visual features.} Figure \ref{fig:EnhancedMultimodalGeometricCorrespondenceModule} shows the overall architecture of the proposed geometric correspondence module.

 We began by projecting both modalities into a common space.
 The image tokens were first passed through a linear transformation followed by LayerNorm and GELU activation to form ${F}^\prime_\text{img} \in \mathbb{R}^{256 \times d}$, where $d = 256$.
 Similarly, for the 33 anatomical keypoints, the coordinate embeddings were passed through a two-layer projection network with intermediate compression and re-expansion to produce ${F}^\prime_\text{pose} \in \mathbb{R}^{33 \times d}$.
-Following this, we applied a cross-attention mechanism, where image tokens acted as (Q)ueries, and coordinate tokens served as both (K)eys and (V)alues.
+Following this, we applied a cross-attention mechanism, where image tokens acted as \textbf{Q}ueries, and coordinate tokens served as both \textbf{K}eys and \textbf{V}alues.
 This allowed each visual token to dynamically attend to relevant joint embeddings and enable the model to align appearance cues with structural posture information.
 The feature attention output of this interaction is defined in Equation \eqref{eq:f_att} as: